-In 2017-2018 new archeological approaches were put in practice.
+In 2017-2018, new archeological approaches were put in practice.
 One was the use of geophysical survey technologies and remote sensing gear that enabled the undisturbed earth to be examined to pinpoint artifacts instead of having to dig random holes all over.
-The second was the use of public archeology programs where volunteers were encouraged to be trained to excavate a site properly.
-Over 3000 locally trained volunteers, university students, and youth groups all came to see what they could excavate.
+The second was the use of public archeology programs where volunteers were trained to excavate a site properly.
+Over 3000 locally trained volunteers, university students, and youth groups came to excavate the site.
 Native Americans were also invited and five tribes answered, even sending native teens to work the digs, even practicing on potato chips.
 This taught them how fragile artifacts from 6000 years ago could be in the field.

-These archeologists especially wanted to know more about the Early Ceramic Period (200 to 1000 CE) when pottery and the bow and arrow was created, changing how the people lived.
+These archeologists especially wanted to know more about the Early Ceramic Period (200 to 1000 CE) when pottery and the bow and arrow were created, changing how the people lived.
 They were also curious about the earliest peoples to live in this area during the Late Paleo-Indian Period of 13,000-6000 BCE.
 Artifacts 9000 years old were found that were used by bison hunters.
-This was exciting because few other sites that old exist.

-Archaeology is a unique science in that it destroys the very thing it studies.
+This was exciting because few other sites that old exist Archaeology is a unique science in that it destroys the very thing it studies.
 Much care must be done to maximize knowledge as it is discovered since the dug-up ground can't be dug up again in the same spot.
 Most importantly, the context of each artifact is what matters in learning about the ancient peoples.
-An object by itself is interesting but tells little about the culture it came from.
-Recording artifacts along with their context such as the soil qualities, depth found underground, position relative to other objects and natural features will tell a story about how the people actually lived long ago.

-The procedure is to develop research questions, excavate artifacts while carefully recording the context as completely as possible, take the artifacts back to a lab for physical analysis, and finally propose a narrative explaining their significance, which generates new research questions.

-8. Connection to Historic Preservation

-Threatened with nearby bulldozers digging house foundations and roads, the area was listed in the National Register of Historic Places in 1980 in order to preserve it for future study.
+An object by itself is interesting, but tells little about the culture it came from.
+Recording artifacts along with their context, such as the soil qualities, depth found underground, position relative to other objects and natural features, will tell a story about how the people actually lived long ago.
+The procedure is to develop research questions, excavate artifacts while carefully recording the context as completely as possible, take the artifacts back to a lab for physical analysis, and finally, propose a narrative explaining their significance in order to generate new research questions.
+8. Connection to Historic Threatened with nearby bulldozers digging house foundations and roads, the area was listed in the National Register of Historic Places in 1980 in order to preserve it for Preservation future study.
 Some people wanted to hide Magic Mountain's bounty, afraid its treasures would be looted again.
 In 2017-2018 the public was invited to participate in the digging itself so they could appreciate what is there and be inspired to save it for the future.
 This fits in the guidelines for protections of archaeological sites as the community is asked to learn, volunteer, and protect the site for future generations.